Public relations and media relations

 Get to know the people you want to reach

 You need to know your audience inside and out, if you're going to reach them effectively through public or media relations.

 What do they read?
 Major daily newspapers?
 A certain section of the local paper?
 Industry-specific trade publications, websites or blogs?
 Do they attend trade shows or are they members of a certain organization (like a group for financial executives, etc.)?

 From searching the Internet to browsing the magazine rack, you need to build a clear list of publications and/or media that your audience turns to for information.
-And then you've got to insert yourself in those media.
+And then insert yourself in those media.